incubyte/incubyte.github.io/content/blog/which-unique-identifier-is-right-for-you.md

 #### Pros

-- Strong collision resistance, making it highly unique.
+- Strong collision resistance, making it highly unique with the focus on keeping entropy as high as possible to ensure correct randomness.
 - Secure, non-guessable, URL-friendly, and supports offline ID generation.
 - Horizontally scalable, can generate IDs across multiple machines.